LivingFramework/LC-OS-Project/README.md

 Applied practitioner system for adopting LC-OS.
 LC-OS adoption kit (Field Manual, Quick Start, Templates, Examples)

-## Related Research
+## Relationship to LC-OS Research Repository

-This project operationalizes the LC-OS framework described in the research papers and the Mahdi Ledger.
+This repository contains the **practitioner-facing LC-OS Project**: templates, examples, field manual, and adoption materials.

-📘 Research Repository:
+The underlying research papers and The Mahdi Ledger are published separately here: https://github.com/LivingFramework/LC-OS

-https://github.com/LivingFramework/LC-OS
+Readers should consult the research repository for theory and evidence, and this repository for implementation and practice.